Clinical-Genomics/scout/docs/admin-guide/load-config.md

 The format is [Yaml][yaml].

-Example configuration files are found here: `<scout root dir>/scout/demo/643594.config.yaml`.
-[Link](../../scout/demo/643594.config.yaml).
+Example configuration files are found here: `<scout root dir>/scout/demo/643594.config.yaml` or on [Github](https://github.com/Clinical-Genomics/scout/blob/update_config_docs-210428/scout/demo/643594.config.yaml).

 ### Deprecation Warnings:
 `bam_file`, `bam_path` and `alignment_path` are redundant in internal usage.
 Future versions of Scout will only